utsawk/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Files

 My project includes the following files:
-* exploratory_data_analysis.ipynb (Jupyter notebook) containing of data given by Udacity & how enhancements on it can help with training
+* exploratory_data_analysis.ipynb (Jupyter notebook) containing analysis of data given by Udacity & how enhancements on it can help with training
 * model.py containing the script to create and train a neural network based on Nvdia paper [1]
 * SermaNet.py containing the script to create and train a neural network based on SermaNet [2]
 * drive.py for driving the car in autonomous mode (speed increased to 12mph for faster driving)
 * video.py for creating video of pics taken during autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
 * track1 containing the video of driving around track 1
 * track2 containing the video of driving around track 2
 * track3 containing the video of driving around the mountain track in old simulator